 I’m nervous about missing school on Monday.
 What should I do?

 Most schools allow high school seniors to miss school for college visits.
-If you need a written letter acknowledging your attendance at Discover Scripps, or if you need someone to speak with your teacher or counselor, please contact Lyanne Dominguez at email@example.com or (909) 607-3492.
+If you need a written letter acknowledging your attendance at Discover Scripps, or if you need someone to speak with your teacher or counselor, please contact Zenaida Reyes at firstname.lastname@example.org or (909) 607-8920.

 How much does this program cost?

 Discover Scripps is a free program.
 Accommodations and meals while you are on campus will be provided by Scripps College.
-For students who are awarded a travel grant, travel expenses will also be covered.
-In addition, Scripps will give all applicants a Scripps College application fee waiver.
+For students who live at least 150 miles from campus, Scripps will cover round-trip airfare to Ontario airport and transportation between Ontario and the Scripps campus.